ku1ik/racksh/README.markdown

     $rack.put "/signin", :login => "jola", :password => "misiacz"

 This will ensure you are always logged in when you start _racksh_.

+### Reloading

+If you've made some changes to your app and you want to reload it type:

+    reload!

+It will reload (actually restart) whole Rack application in new process.

 ## Bugs & feature requests